-In order to assess greenhouse gas conditions, the amount of $CO_2$ in the atmosphere is being measured at three locations in Japan and the amount of $CO_2$ in the surface sea water and the air above the northwest Pacific

-Ocean is being measured by marine weather observation vessels.
-Furthermore, since FY2009 precise sunlight and infrared radiation measurements have been performed at five locations in Japan.
+In order to assess greenhouse gas conditions, the amount of $CO_2$ in the atmosphere is being measured at three locations in Japan and the amount of $CO_2$ in the surface sea water and the air above the northwest Pacific Ocean is being measured by research vessels.
+Furthermore, precise sunlight and infrared radiation measurements are being performed at five locations in Japan.